chesterm8/evap/README.md

 # Evaporative cooling effectiveness calculator

 Running in firebase.
-Deploy using `firebase deploy --only funcions`
+Deploy using `firebase deploy --only functions`

 Actions on google to see the google home integration, dialogflow for the more generic voice configuration.